chelletest/sql-test-queries/README.md

 # Database Structure
 - Tables : See the table_schema.txt file for the structure of tables
-- Data : See the mock_data.txt file file for sample data used in the databse
+- Data : See the mock_data.txt file for sample data used in the databse
 - Queries : See the query.sql file for SQL queries used to analyse and manage data

 # How to run queries from MySQL prompt